Nehal Hashmi

-Syed Nehal Hashmi (born 28 January 1960) is a Pakistani lawyer and politician who was a member of the Senate of Pakistan, from March 2015 to February 2018.
+Syed Nehal Hashmi (born 28 January 1960) is a Pakistani lawyer and politician who is currently serving as the Governor of Sindh.
+He assumed office on 13 March 2026.
+He previously served as a member of the Senate of Pakistan from March 2015 to February 2018.

 Early life

-Nehal Hashmi was born on 28 January 1960 in a Muhajir family hailing from the Bihar, India.
+Nehal Hashmi was born on 28 January 1960.
 He was a prominent student leader and founded his own political organisation by the name of All Pakistan Youth league, and served as its president before joining PML-N in 1992.

+Law career

-Mr.Nehal Hashmi Hashmi is considered as one of the most prominent and renowned Criminal and Constitutional Lawyers in Pakistan and started practicing law in the late 1980s.
-Mr. Hashmi is also the Managing Partner of Nehal Hashmi law Associates, and many of his mentees are serving in the Judiciary of Pakistan including the Sessions Court and High Court in Pakistan.
+Hashmi started practicing law in the late 1980s.
+He is also the Managing Partner of Nehal Hashmi Law Associates.

-In his early days as a lawyer, he became known for filling Constitution petition on Social, Public, and Humanitarian issue and earned the title of "Mr Petitioner" amongst the masses.
-He has over 25 reported cases in the Law Journals of Pakistan and has remained associated with some of the most high-profile cases, to name a few he rendered his legal services in the Murtaza Bhutto's Murder trial, Former Prime Minister Nawaz Sharif's NAB case in 1999, and Russian Hi-jacker case.
+He has over 25 reported cases in the law journals of Pakistan and has also remained associated with some high-profile cases including providing his legal services in the Murtaza Bhutto's murder trial, former Prime Minister Nawaz Sharif's NAB case in 1999, and Russian Hi-jacker case.